kdeldycke/kevin-deldycke-blog/content/2007/quick-how-to-install-nfs-server-client.md

 $ /etc/init.d/nfs restart
 ```

 In this example I simply wanted to share the `/mnt/big-disk` directory and all its sub-folders with anybody, with read and write access.
-I did this because the server was in a closed LAN, with only one client, that's why no security, authentification or credentials to manage.
+I did this because the server was in a closed LAN, with only one client, that's why no security, authentication or credentials to manage.

 By the way, on the server, the only required services to activate at startup are the following: